-Criterion Article 21 (4) Verification Report 31 Requirements in the event of an enforcement or delivery of an acceleration notice Verification Method: Legal (Transaction documents) After the occurrence of an Enforcement Notice: No cash will be retained with the Issuer, please refer to the Post-Enforcement Priority of Payments, see Section "CASHFLOWS", Sub-section "Distributions following the service of an Enforcement Notice on the Issuer" of the Final Prospectus.
-The principal receipts from the underlying exposures will be used for the fully sequential amortisation of the securitisation positions as determined by the seniority of the securitisation position, see Section "CASHFLOWS", Sub-section "Distributions following the service of an Enforcement Notice on the Issuer" of the Final Prospectus.
-Interest and principal payments are first made for the Class A Notes and then interest and principal payments are made for the subsequent Notes, hence repayments are not reversed with regard to their seniority.
-There is no automatic liquidation or sale (other than based on a decision of the investors to liquidate) of underlying exposures or underlying collateral provided for under the documentation, see Sections "CREDIT STRUCTURE" and "CASHFLOWS" of the Final Prospectus.
+Criterion Article 21 (4) Verification Report 31 Requirements in the event of an enforcement or delivery of an acceleration notice Verification Method: Legal (Prospectus) After the service of an Enforcement Notice the priority of payments will change from the "Pre-Enforcement Redemption Priority of Payments" to the "Post-Enforcement Priority of Payments".
+The following conditions will be fulfilled following the service of an Enforcement Notice on the Issuer according to the Transaction documentation: No cash will be retained with the Issuer, please refer to the Post-Enforcement Priority of Payments, see Section "CASHFLOWS", Sub-section "Distributions following the service of an Enforcement Notice on the Issuer" of the Prospectus. • The principal receipts from the underlying exposures will be used for the fully sequential amortisation of the securitisation positions as determined by the seniority of the securitisation position, see Section "CASHFLOWS", Sub-section "Distributions following the service of an Enforcement Notice on the Issuer" of the Prospectus. • Interest and principal payments are first made for the Class A Notes and then interest and principal payments are made for the subsequent Notes, hence repayments are not reversed with regard to their seniority.
+There is no automatic liquidation or sale (other than based on a decision of the investors to liquidate) of underlying exposures or underlying collateral provided for under the documentation, see Sections "CREDIT STRUCTURE" and "CASHFLOWS" of the Prospectus.
+Criterion Article 21 (5) Verification Report 32 Verification Method : Legal (Transaction documents)

-Cr riterion Article 21 (5) Verification Report Verification Method: Legal (Transaction documents) rat Tra se ransactions that feature a non- The Transaction has a strictly sequential priority of payments from the outset.
-As a consequence, the requirement to revert to sequential repayment as fall-back in the event of a deterioration in portfolio quality for Transactions that feature a non-sequential priority of payments (e.g. a pro-rata repayment of various classes of notes issued) does not apply to the Transaction.
+back in the event of a deterior ration in portfolio quality for Transaction has a strictly sequential priority of payments from the outset.
+As a consequence, the requirement to revert to sequential repayment as fall-back in the event of a deterioration in portfolio quality for Transactions that feature a non-sequential repayment as fall-back in the event of a deterioration in portfolio quality for Transactions that feature a non-sequential priority of payments (e.g. a pro-rata repayment of various classes of notes issued) does not apply to the Transaction.